Guillawme/chimerax-viz/6ZHX/README.md

 The script `6zhx_figure-2-EFG.cxc` generates panels E, F and G of figure 2 of the article (with slight differences because it uses the deposited model, while the article figure was prepared with a version of the model prior to deposition that was subsequently subjected to more refinement).
+This took about 40 seconds to run on the same laptop as described above, also not counting download time.